 How Does High Fructose Corn Syrup Affect The Body?

 Consuming an average of 140 lbs per year of sugar no doubt leads to dangerous side effects.
 High fructose corn syrup is now more than 40% of sweeteners added to foods and drinks.
-About 20% of our calorie intake comes directly from sugars, including hfcs.
+About 20% of our calorie intake comes directly from sugars, including HFCS.
 In only 20 years, the use of this substance increased more than 1,000% and is a major factor of our obesity epidemic.

-This deadly substance can lead to whole body inflammation which is proven to increase the risk of diabetes, heart disease, obesity, and cancer.
+This deadly substance can lead to whole-body inflammation which is proven to increase the risk of diabetes, heart disease, obesity, and cancer.
 Also, there is a higher chance of triggering other inflammatory diseases such as gout.

 Leaky gut is a condition where holes are punched into the intestinal lining.
+Ouch!
 Toxic bacteria and partially digested proteins easily make their way into your bloodstream.
 (Ewww!)

 Fatty Liver Disease

-High fructose corn syrup contains a lot of calories.
+Did you know?
 Research proves that people are now consuming more than 500 calories per day from sugar.
 This is about 300% more from 50 years ago.
 It’s no wonder why 93 million Americans are obese.

 In a 3 week study, it was found that too much fructose and sugar led to a 27% increase in liver fat.
 Another study proved that fructose caused more weight gain than other meals with the same amount of calories!

-In 2010, the America Association for Cancer Research found that HFCS promotes the growth of cancer cells.
+A: In 2010, the America Association for Cancer Research found that HFCS promotes the growth of cancer cells.
 It can trigger mass production of pancreatic cancer cells.
 Cancer patients should avoid high fructose corn syrup for it can possibly stop the production of cancer cells.

 When carbs are consumed in a healthy body, insulin increases to guide into them into cells and out of the bloodstream.
-However, regular high consumption of hfcs can lead to insulin resistance.
+However, regular high consumption of HFCS can lead to insulin resistance.
 Over time, this results in high insulin and blood sugar levels.

 These high insulin levels could possibly lead to tumor growth.